ArbilGit/ante/content/docs/language.md

 context parameters to functions in larger codebases.
 Moreover, since whether a function requires such a context or not can be inferred, removing a context from a function no longer requires manually removing function arguments from every call site of that function.
+We gain all this while still keeping the use of a context explicit in the function's signature.
+We know any function marked `can Eval` will make use of this context and potentially modify it.
+If we wanted to separate these two notions, we could split `Get` and `Put` into different effects instead of including them both in a `State` effect

 This example also highlights we can use type aliases for effect types.